NilFoundation/nil/niljs/README.md

 ```

 =nil; also supports token bouncing.
 If a transaction carries custom tokens, and
-it is unsuccesful, the funds will be returned to the address specified in the
+it is unsuccessful, the funds will be returned to the address specified in the
 `bounceTo` parameter when sending the transaction.

 ## Accessing the dev environment